 Users say there are two things to watch out for with this sharpener: First, stage/slot one removes a lot of steel (it has to, to convert a 20-degree edge to a 15-degree edge), so if you're dealing with knives that are still fairly sharp, you can probably skip straight to slots 2 and 3.
 Second, as with the 1520 AngleSelect, the newly sharpened knives can actually cut a groove into the plastic track beneath each slot if you're not careful.
 That said, users and experts agree that overall, the Chef's Choice 15 Trizor is easy to use.
 A lack of complaints about the noise levels makes us think you'll get the same quiet hum from this appliance as you'd expect from any Chef's Choice sharpener.

 If you exclusively use knives with a 20-degree blade angle, you'll get similarly excellent results from the Chef's Choice 120 Diamond Hone EdgeSelect (Est. $150), a perennial winner in professional tests.
 This electric sharpener features three separate slots: one for rough grinding, one for finer honing and a third for stropping and polishing.
 It can be used with straight and serrated blades or chiseled (single-edge) blades and sporting knives.
+However, it's worth noting that a little bit of the serration is removed with every sharpening pass, so over time the serrations can be worn completely away.

 The Chef's Choice 130 Professional Knife-Sharpening Station (Est. $160) delivers similar results, also for 20-degree blades, although instead of having rough/fine/stropping slots, it has a diamond abrasive in slot one, a sharpening steel in slot two, and the usual stropping disk in slot three.
 This model draws expert praise for its quiet performance, winning top marks in one test from a prominent test kitchen.